danieldegrasse/flexboard-firmware/README.md

 This repository contains firmware for the Flexboard.

-Currently, this repository only contains bringup tests and board definitions for the FlexEval board, a simple low cost board intended to verify the design prior to finalizing the larger Flexboard.
+Currently, this repository only contains bringup tests and board definitions for the FlexEval and Flexboard.

 ### Note: Zephyr Base
 This repository is intended to be build against the downstream Zephyr branch